-While a network of high-metric domains were behind much of the improvement, we simultaneously ran a more traditional, outreach based link building campaign to help bolster niche relevancy and make the link profile as natural looking as possible.
+While our ecommerce focused link building strategies were behind much of the improvement, we simultaneously ran a more traditional, outreach based link building campaign to help bolster niche relevancy and make the link profile as natural looking as possible.

 This outreach campaign netted us over 60 links from sites such as:

 With the recommendations from the audit actioned in early December and links being pointed at the key internal pages, traffic continuously grew month-on-month.

 By June, organic traffic was up 122.27% compared to the previous December, with June receiving 42,635 visits compared to December’s 19,182.

 Similarly, the number of new users had increased by over 115%, with 22,545 new visits in June compared to 10,469 in December.

 For any ecommerce store, the best measure of successful SEO is traffic that converts.
 The brand saw transactions from organic increase by over 336%, with 480 transactions made in June compared to 110 in December.

 The new traffic we were bringing to the site was also highly targeted and relevant to the brand, as demonstrated by the 96.3% improvement in conversion rate.
 In June 1.13% of visitors bought something, compared to just 0.57% in December.